 Large, highly-regulated, AWS customers with global businesses were building applications across multiple AWS regions, but running into a tricky architectural trade-off.
 They could pick multi-region active-active (with DynamoDB Global Tables, for example), but lose out on SQL, ACID, and strong cross-region consistency.
 Or they could choose active-standby (with Aurora Global Database, for example), but lose the peace of mind of having their application actively running in multiple places, and the ability to serve strongly consistent data to customers from their closest region.
 These customers wanted both things.

 At the same time, a few pieces of technology were coming together.
-One was a set of new virtualization capabilities, including Caspian (which could dynamically and securely the resources allocated to a virtual machine), Firecracker3 (a lightweight VMM for fast-scaling applications), and the VM snapshotting technology we were using to build Lambda Snapstart.
+One was a set of new virtualization capabilities, including Caspian (which can dynamically and securely scale the resources allocated to a virtual machine up and down), Firecracker3 (a lightweight VMM for fast-scaling applications), and the VM snapshotting technology we were using to build Lambda Snapstart.
 We used Caspian to build Aurora Serverless V22, bringing a vertical auto scaling to Aurora’s full feature set.

 The second was EC2 time sync, which brings microsecond-accurate time to EC2 instances around the globe.
 High-quality physical time is hugely useful for all kinds of distributed system problems.
 Most interestingly, it unlocks ways to avoid coordination within distributed systems, offering better scalability and better performance.
 The new horizontal sharding capability for Aurora Postgres, Aurora Limitless Database, uses these clocks to make cross-shard transactions more efficient.